testinggospels/camouflage/docs/handlebars.md

 2. **{{capture from='path' regex='\/users\/get\/(.*)?'}}** - For path, you'd need to specify a regex to capture a value.
 3. **{{capture from='body' using='jsonpath' selector='$.lastName'}}** - To capture values from the request body, your options are either using='regex' or using='jsonpath'.
 Selector will change accordingly.

+!!!note

+    `capture` helper can be used for all the supported protocols, i.e. http/https/http2, grpc and websockets.
+However, it's behavior, and the data it can access, varies across protocols.
+Read more on Capture Helper page.

 ## num_between

 Type: Custom Helper